 A woman came to mind, sitting at a table with her man under a big green spreading tree on White Sands beach, Kho Chang Island.
 A beautiful tall woman doing exactly the same: fixing her shoe that didn’t need fixing; checking her mobile phone that didn’t need to be checked.
 All because her Englishman was on his mobile phone droning on for ages about stocks and shares behind his wrap around mirror sunglasses.
 Unavailable, boring, stiff as a post, white lizard man – that was all he was and he thought he had the power and was the bee’s knees.
 Power my shite.
 I observed this from my white seat out on the beach by the bar.
 I was just visiting here from further down the island.
 It was more crowded this part of the island: more men with their Thai woman.
 I wondered what part of the country the women came from, maybe the north east: hard times in the dry fields of the north east, the grandparents looking after their children.
 I wondered where the men came from.
 What was their story?

-In the newly opened Irish bar in Phnom Phen, Cambodia, I shared a beer and conversation with a board shouldered, short legged, friendly Canadian father and son.
+In the newly opened Irish bar in Phnom Phen, Cambodia, I shared a beer and conversation with a board shouldered, short legged, friendly Canadian father and his skinny son.
 The twenty-four year old son had just recently overcome a serious cancer operation and was anxious to get married to a Filipino woman he knew.
 He had just come back from ploughing fields and helping out on the woman’s family land.
 All he really wanted was to have a settled and secure normal family life with one woman, unlike his father.
 I wished him luck.
 His father told me when each of his sons were seventeen he had bought them to Thailand to sample and initiate them into the fruits of Thai brothels.
 Man, what a thing to do I thought.
 He also informed me that when he had first married he had to have sex twelve times a day and many lovers also.
 This had been the home his son had been brought up in, maybe no wonder the son just wanted something different.

 “Do you realise you were a sex addict and a predator” I said.
 “Your ex-wife hadn’t a chance, no wonder she ‘shut-down’”.